 These internally generated signals can only be eliminated through RFI shielding of the electronics producing the signals.
-Currently, twelve antennas are shielded.
+Currently, thirteen antennas are shielded, with two more scheduled for installation by the end of June, 1994.
 We hope to obtain funding to allow completion of this project over the next two or three years.

-In the 327 MHz band, use of the spectral line system is also strongly recommended for diagnosis and removal of internal and external interference.
+In the 327 MHz band, use of the spectral line system is recommended for diagnosis and removal of internal and external interference - especially in C and D configurations.
 Consult with Juan Uson or Durga Bagri for advice.

 Within the 6cm band, all observers should avoid using a combination of frequency and bandwidth which includes 4800 MHz, where a strong internal birdie exists.
 The default frequency combinations at this band avoid this birdie.
+This birdie can also be seen if the setting of the L6 frequency is 3760 MHz (for 50 MHz bandwidth) or 3790 MHz (for 25 and 50 MHz bandwidth).